awslabs/llrt/README.md

 > If these commands exit with an error that says `can't cd to zstd/lib`,
 > you've not cloned this repository recursively.
 Run `git submodule update --init` to download the submodules and run the commands above again.

-Build release for Lambda
+Build binaries for Lambda (Per bundle type and architecture desired)

+    # for arm64, use
+    make llrt-lambda-arm64
+    make llrt-lambda-arm64-no-sdk
-    make release-arm64
+    make llrt-lambda-arm64-full-sdk
     # or for x86-64, use
+    make llrt-lambda-x64
+    make llrt-lambda-x64-no-sdk
+    make llrt-lambda-x64-full-sdk

+Build binaries for Container (Per bundle type and architecture desired)

+    # for arm64, use
+    make llrt-container-arm64
+    make llrt-container-arm64-no-sdk
+    make llrt-container-arm64-full-sdk
+    # or for x86-64, use
+    make llrt-container-x64
+    make llrt-container-x64-no-sdk
-    make release-x64
+    make llrt-container-x64-full-sdk

 Optionally build for your local machine (Mac or Linux)

     make release

-You should now have a `llrt-lambda-arm64.zip` or `llrt-lambda-x64.zip`.
+You should now have a `llrt-lambda-arm64*.zip` or `llrt-lambda-x64*.zip`.
 You can manually upload this as a Lambda layer or use it via your Infrastructure-as-code pipeline

 ## Running Lambda emulator